3 Ways to Engage Your High-Potentials (Before They're Someone Else's)

-Create purpose and meaning by:
+Create purpose and meaning for your employees by:

-- Explaining how their job function helps other teams and departments internally as well as how it benefits stakeholders and customers externally
+- Explaining how their job function helps other teams and departments internally as well as how it benefits stakeholders and customers externally.

-- Having real conversations about what matters to them and connecting their values and passions to their work
+- Having real conversations about what matters to them and connecting their values and passions to their work.

 2. Be Proactive About Burnout

 To put it simply, it's hard to be engaged if you're burnt out!
 When an individual has exhausted their physical and/or emotional reserves, there is no way they're going to be engaged in their work.
-As a matter of fact, they are going to be quite the opposite.
+As a matter of fact, they are going to feel quite the opposite.

 Instead of rewarding your high-potentials with more work, make sure to express extra appreciation for them, or provide them with unique opportunities for on-the-job learning (which happens to be the next tip to increase engagement).
 Never forget that when employees are overworked and pressured without having adequate support, it will only be a matter of time until they burn out.